Sheaves of modules on atomic sites and discrete representations of topological groups: Introduction

 \subsection{Organization}

 This paper is organized as follows.
 In Section 2 we give some background and preliminary knowledge on topos theory for the convenience of the reader.
-Sheaves of modules over categories equipped with atomic topology are studied in Section 3, where we setup the translation machinery between sheaf theory and representation theory of categories, and prove all results listed in Theorem 1.1.
+Sheaves of modules over categories equipped with the atomic topology are studied in Section 3, where we setup the translation machinery between sheaf theory and representation theory of categories, and prove all results listed in Theorem 1.1.
 In Section 4 we consider three types of categories with suitable combinatorial structure, describe equivalences between $\mathrm{Sh} (\BC, R)$ and some other representation categories which are more transparent compared to the Serre quotient category, and relate sheaf cohomology to certain local cohomology.
-In particular, we introduce the Nakayama functor, and establish the equivalence between $\mathrm{sh} (\BC, R)$ and $\C^{\op} \fdmod$.
-This result is crucial for us to classify simple discrete representations of some interesting topological groups.
-Discrete representations of topological groups are studied in Section 5, where we describe the classical result of Artin, and give some examples for illustration.
-In Sections 6 and 7, we consider examples in the above table, classify simple sheaves for $\FI$, $\VI$ and $\OI$, and construct simple discrete representations of their associated topological groups.
+In particular, we introduce the Nakayama functor, and prove Theorem \ref{second main theorem}.
+Discrete representations of topological groups are studied in Section 5, where we describe the classical result of Artin and consider some examples as an illustration of our approach, complete the classifications of irreducible sheaves or discrete representations listed in Theorem \ref{classfication}, and establish Theorem \ref{stability of discrete representations}.